espocrm/documentation/docs/administration/workflows.md

 #### Handling HTTP response

-Available since Advanced Pack v2.6.0.
+Available as of Advanced Pack v2.6.0.

 A response body of a sent HTTP request will be stored in the formula variable `_lastHttpResponseBody`.
 This variable can be accessed in a following workflow action.
 JSON attributes can be retrieved with a function `json\retrieve`.

+It's also possible to access the last http response body with the function `workflow\lastHttpResponseBody()` (as of v2.8.6).

 Example: A POST request returns a JSON body `{"id": "SOME_ID"}`.
 We need to store that ID.
 Add *Update Target Record* action in the same workflow rule and specify a formula script: